nclarius/Plasma-window-decorations/README.md

 # Plasma-window-decorations

-Window styles for KDE Plasma
+Window styles for KDE Plasma.

+For more information, please see the readmes in the individual folders.